 1. Answer the question in the first 60 words

 AI systems extract passages, and self-contained passages win.
-Open every important section with a direct, complete answer — then elaborate.
-If a human could copy-paste your first paragraph as the answer, so can a model.
+Open every important section with a direct, complete answer, then elaborate underneath it.
+If a human reader could copy and paste your opening paragraph as the full answer, a model can too.
+That's the target.

 2. Use concrete numbers, dates and sources